- #4 of Dan Slott's run is essentially a constant stream of these, as Jen represents Spider-Man in court against J. Jonah Jameson for libel.

 - During a fight with Wendigo Jen and Wolverine use the Fastball Special, the first time she's ever performed it herself.
 Jen makes an observation that leads to a rather uncomfortable moment between the two.◊

 Jen: Got a firm li'l butt there.
 You must work out.Wolverine: First rule about the "Fastball Special"...you don't talk about the "Fastball Special."

 - In another Sensational-era moment, Jen muses, "This is a tough decision.
 I'll need some time to think.
 Why don't we do a cut-away?"
-After two pages of a foreshadowing sub-plot, we rejoin Jen, who's now running across a completely unknown rooftop: "The problem with cutting away like that is you can find yourself somewhere without the slightest idea how you got talked into them!"
+After two pages of a foreshadowing sub-plot, we rejoin Jen, who's now running across a completely unknown rooftop: "The problem with cutting away like that is you can find yourself somewhere, doing the craziest things, without the slightest idea how you got talked into them!"